j450h1/Sportshack-Practice/README.md

 This year, in partnership with the Canadian Football League (CFL), SportsHack challenges you to develop real world technologies from the CFL's real world data.

+# Project Requirements
+Maximum 5 figures and 500 words
+-Report in HTML or PDF format

 http://data.vancouver.ca/datacatalogue/businessLicenceAttributes.htm#issued